 Acupuncture Research & Information

 The British Acupuncture Council (BAcC) produced the updated research information in the A-Z factsheets, which acupuncture has proven effective.
-Their research includes anxiety, back pain, cancer care, chronic fatigue, and female fertility.
+Their research includes anxiety, back pain, chronic fatigue, and infertility (IVF).

 If you want to read more information and research about the efficacy of acupuncture, you can find them by visiting the website below.